mulderp/mulderp.github.com/_posts/2014-10-09-javascript-matters-for-prototypes.md

 # 10) Enjoy!

 Finished.
-By setting the access rights of Firebase, you can easily change your goals from the admin interface.
-Take a look [at the goals I hade before my summer holidays](http://burners.divshot.io/).
-Did I reach my goals?
+By setting the access rights for your data at Firebase, you can easily change who can read and write goals.
+The goals I had before summer are public now.
+[Take a look!](http://burners.divshot.io/).
+Did I reach my goals in the meanwhile?
 Well, it depends.
-I found out what will matter most to me, in the upcoming months.
+I found out what will matter most to me.
 And, more important, I did not lose (too much) time, with writing code, I probably won't need anyway.

 So, the code repository is [here](https://github.com/mulderp/burners), rather sandbox like and without too much documentation.
 If you want to learn more on Node.js or Backbone.js, I suggest you take a look [at my book](http://pipefishbook.com/).